What is emergency contraception?

 - unexplained vaginal bleeding

-- some abnormalities of the cervix or womb
+- Certain changes of the cervix or womb

 The doctor or nurse fitting the coil will talk to you beforehand to make sure the coil is appropriate for you.
 For more information, visit your GP or local sexual health clinic.